Community Link SCQF Level 4

 What can I do on completion of my course?

-Students are supported in their progression routes to other units on the Community Link programme, mainstream courses, volunteering or into employment.
+Students are supported in their progression routes to other units on the Community Link programme, further study at UHI Inverness, volunteering or into employment.

 Apply for Community Link SCQF Level 4